ivang5711/QuizGameApp/README.md

 ## Persistent Mode

-In persistent mode the app reads data from 2 csv files located\
+In persistent mode the app reads data from 2 csv files or database\
-in the same folder.
+file located in the same folder.
 If the file does not exists the app creates it.\
 The app rewrites the files with new data on exit.

 ## How run tests